-- (i) shall be made for a further period not exceeding 3 years; and - (ii) is subject to review under this section. - 29.
-Administrator may apply to the Court for directions and other powers -(1) An Administrator may apply to the Court for: - (a) directions as to any matter concerning the estate of the person subject to the Administration Order or concerning any other matter touching upon the Administration Order; or - (b) such additional or other powers as the Administrator may require. - (2) Upon hearing an application under subsection (1), the Court may give any directions or make any orders as the Court deems fit.
+(i) shall be made for a further period not exceeding 3 years; and

+(ii) is subject to review in accordance with the provisions of this section.

+29. Administrator may apply to the Court for directions etc-(1) An Administrator may apply to the Court from time to time for:

+- (a) directions as to any matter concerning the estate of the person subject to the Administration Order or concerning any other matter touching upon the Administration Order; or - (b) such additional or other powers as the Administrator may require.

+(2) Upon hearing an application under subsection (1) the Court may give such directions or make such orders as the Court deems fit.

-- (3) An Administrator, subject to any direction or order made by the Court under this section, shall comply accordingly. - 30.
-Conduct of Court under this Part In conducting any hearing or review under this Part, the Court shall be subject to section 22.
+(3) An Administrator subject to any direction or order made by the Court under this section shall comply accordingly.

+30. Conduct of Court under this Part - In conducting any hearing or review under this Part the Court shall be subject to the provisions of section 22.